This article covers how to understand survey results and the different reports available.

 - Each different demographic uses an AND operation so adding more filters reduces your result set (e.g. selecting Dept: Sales and Gender: Male displays results for men in Sales).
 When you add values for the same demographic (e.g. Country: India, France, Italy) an OR operation is used.

 - You will not be able to apply a filter that includes fewer responses than your reporting group minimum.
-For example, if there is only one response from the Ecuador office, and your minimum group size is 5, you will not be able to see filtered results for Ecuador.
+For example, if there are only two responses from the Palo Alto office, and your minimum group size is 5, you will not be able to see filtered results for Palo Alto.
 The filter will be highlighted in yellow, and a message will appear noting that there are not enough responses.
 Even if the combined results of a filter will meet the reporting group minimum, you are still unable to add any filter that is smaller than the minimum.
 This is to prevent scenarios in which individual results could be identified by adding and removing small group filters, and seeing how the data changes.

 Analyze the comments for additional context

 Comments can provide interesting context and further insight into specific issues that may be raised by your survey.
 However, comments should be viewed as secondary to the quantitative results for a number of reasons: